amanbthakkar/fullstack_web3/remix/FundMe/explainer.md

 You can actually transform `getConversionRate()` from a method to be called to a property of `uint256` itself.
 That way it can me used like `msg.value.getConversionRate()` instead of `getConversionRate()`!
 This helps up in cleaning the code.

-Libraries cant have state variables and cant send eth.
-All functions are `internal`.
+Libraries can't have state variables and can't send eth.
+All library functions are `internal`.

+For `uint256` library, the value on which this library is applied is considered as the first parameter to the function being called.

+For example, `msg.value.library_function()` might be taking a `uint256` as a parameter, which will be  `msg.value` itself.